-Some of the terms of payment that SLMA offers to borrowers may extend principal payments on the securities.
-SLMA offers some borrowers loan payment terms which provide for an interest only period, when no principal payments are required, or graduated phased in amortization of the principal, in which case a greater portion of the principal amortization of the loan occurs in the later stages of the loan than if amortization were on a level payment basis.
-SLMA also offers an income-sensitive repayment plan, under which repayments are based on the borrower's income.
-Under the plan, ultimate repayment may be delayed up to five years.
+Some of the terms of payment that a seller offers to borrowers may extend principal payments on the securities.
+The sellers offer some borrowers loan payment terms which provide for an interest only period, when no principal payments are required, or graduated phased in amortization of the principal, in which case a greater portion of the principal amortization of the loan occurs in the later stages of the loan than if amortization were on a level payment basis.
+The sellers also offer income-sensitive repayment plans, under which repayments are based on the borrower's income.
+Under these plans, ultimate repayment may be delayed up to five years.
 If trust student loans have these payment terms, principal payments on the related securities could be affected.
 If provided in the related prospectus supplement, a trust may elect to offer consolidation loans to borrowers with trust student loans and other student loans.
 The making of consolidation loans by a trust could increase the average lives of the notes and certificates and reduce the effective yield on student loans included in the trust.

-The servicing agreements will provide that the servicer may offer, at the request of SLMA, incentive payment programs or repayment programs currently or in the future made available by SLMA.
+The servicing agreements will provide that the servicer may offer, at the request of the applicable seller or the administrator, incentive payment programs or repayment programs currently or in the future made available by that seller or the administrator.
 If these benefits are made available to borrowers of trust student loans, the effect may be faster amortization of principal of the affected trust student loans.
-See "The Student Loan Pools-The Student Loan Marketing Association's Student Loan Financing Business-Incentive Programs."
+See "The Student Loan Pools-SLM Corporation's Student Loan Financing Business-Incentive Programs."